 | Momentum Continuation | Low probability — mean reverts | HIGH PROBABILITY |

 The insight: Your STS playbooks don't change.
-The three-question framework (WHERE, WHEN, GO/NO-GO) stays the same.
+The three-question process (WHERE, WHEN, GO/NO-GO) stays the same.
 But GEX tells you which playbooks to prioritize today.
 On positive GEX days, your mean-reversion playbooks are the A-setups.
 On negative GEX days, your breakout playbooks take priority.

 This is what institutional traders do that retail traders don't — they select their strategy based on the regime, not based on what they feel like trading that day.